rarandall/cs361_stock_news_microservice/README.md

 - Ensure you are connecting to the correct tcp address and port.
 - Send a valid stock ticker symbol (e.g. AMZN, MSFT, NFLX) as a string.

+To receive data from this microservice:
+- Data Will be received in JSON format (see example below);, so use the appropriate package to load the json data.

 ## Example call to the microservice: